 Stir through pineapple pieces (just to warm) and remove from stove.

 When the chicken is done, add it into the skillet and toss to coat in the sauce.

 Serve immediately with rice, garnished with scallions if desired.

 1. These 3 ingredients are what makes this sauce more like the Sweet & Sour sauce that is served at Chinese restaurants.
 They are my "secret ingredients"!
 You can omit one (substitute with more of one of the others) and it will still taste similar.
 But please don't leave out all 3!
 The sauce will taste quite flat and bland.

 2. I just use my hand to stop the chicken from falling out while allowing the excess egg to pour out.

-Nutrition per analysis assuming 4 servings.
+3. Nutrition assuming 4 servings.
 Approximately 1 tbsp of oil is discarded so I have taken this into account.